4

 This Evacuation Plan shows:

-you are on the ground floor
+you are on the 2nd floor

-the location of toilets
+the location of entrances

-the location of fire alarms
+the location of fire extinguishers

 Evacuation Plan